akvr000/Academic-Projects/README.md

 ## Arduino
 ### Flame Detector
-- Developed a fire detection system using Arduino, IR sensor, and LED.
+-Developed a fire detection system using Arduino, IR sensor, and LED.
-- Implemented real-time monitoring and alert mechanism for safety purposes.
+- Implemented real-time monitoring and alert mechanisms for safety purposes.

 ### Pulse Sensor
-- Created a heart rate monitoring application using Arduino and pulse sensor.
+- Created a heart rate monitoring application using Arduino and a pulse sensor.
 - Processed bio-signals to calculate and display beats per minute (BPM) on a Serial Monitor.

 ### Social Distance Detector
 - Designed a social distancing alert system using Arduino and ultrasonic sensors.
-- Configured alerts LED to ensure safe distancing.
+- Configured LED alerts to ensure safe distancing.

 ## SimpleNotepad